 II.
-Class of Capacity in Administration (evening classes).
+Classes of Capacity in Administration (evening classes).

 In the years ahead, there will be no major change in the curriculum of the classes of Capacity in Administration.
 The number of subjects taught during each semester will likely be maintained from 6 to 8 subjects for both Sections of Administration and Economics-Finance.
 The substance of the subjects may be modified.
-But this would not bring to bear any financial problems, since the number of hours remains unchanged.
-The number of students attending these evening classes may decrease in the years to come, but the extent of such a decrease can hardly be anticipated.
+But this would not bring to bear any finance influence, since the number of hours remains unchanged.
+The number of students attending these evening classes may decrease in the years to come, but the extent of such a decrease can hardly be exactly anticipated.
 The decrease in the number of evening class students is partly attributed to their exemption from the diligence requirement.

 III.
-Teaching Staff.
+Teaching staff.
+The number of full-time personnel is at present:

-The number of full-time personnel at present is 7 professors and 8 lecturers.
+- 7 professors - 8 lecturers.

 The abolishment of the cadre of part-time professors and lecturers has dispossessed the Institute of 6 members of its teaching staff.
-These were professors or lecturers who resigned, and have not been transferred to the full-time system.
+These were professors or lecturers who have definitely resigned, and have not been neither transferred to the full-time system, nor continued to their teaching as instructors.

-A. Recruitment and appointment.
-The appointment of 2 new full-time professors and 3 new full-time lecturers is not sufficient to fill the vacancies.
+a.
+Recruitment and appointment.
+The appointment of 2 new full-time professors and 3 new full-time lecturers are not sufficient to fill the vacancies.

-It is anticipated that 4 Ph.D. graduates returning from the States toward the end of 1962 will be appointed to strengthen the teaching staff of the Institute.
+According to the scholarship program for Ph.D. studies in the U.S., 4 Ph.D. graduates returning from the States toward the end of 1962 may be appointed to strengthen the teaching staff of the Institute.